-Before we meet, I typically take a little time to talk over the phone to get a sense of what you're looking for and how that fits with the services I offer.
-If we agree that it feels like a good match, we schedule a first session.
-If you have any questions, don't hesitate to contact me by email or by phone.
+I currently have hours available Tuesdays through Saturdays.
+I accept Blue Cross-Blue Shield-CareFirst and Johns Hopkins' EHP (for employees and medical campus students) and CHP (for Peabody and Homewood campus students) insurances, as well as fee for service.
+Before we meet, I typically like to talk over the phone to get a sense of what you're looking for and how that fits with the services I offer.
+If we agree that it feels like a good match, we schedule an intake session and explore your interests and background in more detail.

 What I Love about Being a Psychotherapist

 Being a psychotherapist is one of the greatest privileges I have had in my life.
 As a psychologist, I have the honor of sharing the unique journey of each person I work with as they strive to make a better life for themselves.
 One of the most powerful experiences an individual can have is the discovery of a new way of understanding, an opening to a new feeling or a re-opening to a long-neglected part of herhimself and the chance to nurture.
 In my work with patients, once we understand the patterns and find the blind spots, we can set to building new skills, making new choices, developing new habits, and old ways of being that didn't work so well begin naturally to fall by the wayside.

 My personal background is as eclectic as my practice: I became a psychologist relatively late in life, having explored a wide range of careers, as a professional musician, breadmaker, massage therapist, player piano restorer, even helping to manage a small Wall Street business consulting firm.
-I have personal/avocational interests in music, astronomy, cartoon art, bicycle racing, and Eastern philosophy.
+I have personalavocational interests in music, astronomy, cartoon art, bicycle racing, and Eastern philosophy.
 This breadth of experience and interest has exposed me to a great many ways of seeing and understanding the world; I draw on these perspectives every day in my practice and I believe they help me appreciate in a very deep way the unique experiences of each person who works with me.

 Importance of the Client-Therapist Alliance